-Alongside my studies I've had the honour of doing freelance work for big companies like Posten Norway and Ulstein, together with fantastic people in local service design companies like Eggs, LiveWork and Halogen.
+I've had the honour of doing freelance work for big companies like Posten Norway and Ulstein, together with fantastic people in local service design companies like Eggs, LiveWork and Halogen.

 Work has ranged from simple one-day helping hands to complex, months long projects, planning services on a strategic level.
 In different teams I've helped arrange workshops, worked with internal communication, done user and field research and created service blueprints.

 Most were done as a two-man team together with Jane Pernille Landa Hansen, and the two of us always have a few things cooking.

 The contents of the projects are confidential, but there's a list of clients in my CV below.